rometaidla/fcnd-motion-planning/README.md

 ```

 #### 6. Cull waypoints
-My implementation goes over all points found in path done by A* and constracts all points between 2 points in path using bresenham method and checks whether there is some collision.
+My implementation starts going over all point pairs, starting with start point and goes over all points pairs found in path done by A*.
+It finds all points between these 2 points using bresenham method and checks whether there is some collision.

-If there is there is collision, point is added to list of pruned path points.
+If there is there is collision, point is added to list of path points.
-If there is there is no collision next point is considered for collisions.
+If there is there is no collision next point is considered for collisions, hence current point is pruned.

 Code for this can be found in `planning_utils.py` method `prune_path` on lines 105-109: